By Sally Bird

 You’ll find bush walking tracks in all compass directions, from covering the ever-green Carnarvon Gorge trails (which range from 1 kilometre to 22 kilometres) to Boodjamulla (Lawn Hill) National Park’s 3.8km spectacular Indarri Falls track that will have your friends double tapping with envy.

-If you really want to get your sweat on, take on the Porcupine Gorge Challenge in June to seriously get your calves burning as you scale the appropriately named Pyramid Track.
+If you really want to get your sweat on, take on the Porcupine Gorge (north from Hughenden) Challenge in June to seriously get your calves burning as you scale the appropriately named Pyramid Track.
 If there’s no pain, there’s no gain, which in this instance is views of Australia’s mini Grand Canyon.

 Swap your exposed brick fireplace and BYO (build your own).
 All you need is wood (Outback Queensland’s gidgee wood is a favourite for building fires that last all night long), a fire pit or an appropriate place to build one, a fire starter and a camping chair to gaze upon the magic you’ve just created.
 Cinch right?